 Me, too!
 So we’re the same.
 I have seen it multiple times now, and it is like decanting an incredible bottle of wine, because you stop looking at what you think you’re supposed to be looking at in the 70mm frame, and you start looking at all the details, and the story that is playing out of focus or over there [in the corner].
 Everything is happening in that frame for a reason, down to the blizzard in almost every shot.
 Look at the snow, and look at how the day turns to night how much angrier the snow gets.
 When you can see it all at once, it’s all informing your experience.

 Right.
-Some people have been asking Quentin Tarantino about how he was going to make a movie set almost entirely in one location cinematic, but that room feels lived-in and really informs the story.
+Some people have been asking Quentin Tarantino about how he was going to make a movie set almost entirely in one location cinematic, but that room feels lived-in and really brings a lot of personality to the story.

 Yeah, yeah.
 This isn’t the reason, but it’s one of the many reasons why Quentin Tarantino is a genius: I couldn’t understand how you would forget whenever you were focusing on one or two characters that there were five or six other people in the room.
 How do you do that in a room that size?
 How do you do that with a camera that sees so much?
 You just do.
 These conversations just flow from everyone in the room.
 Even though you see one character in the frame sitting down, you just… I’m still blown away by it, man.

 And you leave curious about what conversations are happening off-screen.